divonpleasant/SNAP/DEVELOPER.md

 ## GETTING STARTED

 If you're not invetigating the SNAP codebase to fix a specific bug, but want to contribute in some way, you may find it easiest (after reading the Key Points, above) to look through the [Issues Page](https://github.com/divonpleasant/SNAP/issues) and choose one to work through.
+The maintainers try to flag issues filed with the "good first issue" tag to indicate issues that shouldn't require extensive knowledge of the existing codebase to understand and/or fix.

 ## NAMING CONVENTIONS